Itamar Ben-Gvir: Controversies

-In May 2021, he was reported to be frequenting the East Jerusalem neighborhood of Sheikh Jarrah, in a show of solidarity with Jewish settlers who live there.
+In the context of the Sheikh Jarrah controversy, in May 2021, Ben-Gvir set up a makeshift office in the East Jerusalem neighborhood of Sheikh Jarrah, in a show of solidarity with Jewish settlers.
+Palestinian residents of Sheikh Jarrah have faced potential evictions by Israeli settlers for years.
+Police Commissioner Kobi Shabtai placed the blame for the outbreak of violent clashes on Ben-Gvir.
+Ben-Gvir dismantled his office and left the neighbourhood after Netanyahu agreed to increase police presence in the neighbourhood during Ramadan.

 In October 2021, Ben-Gvir and Joint List leader Ayman Odeh had a physical confrontation during a visit to the Kaplan Medical Center to see Miqdad Qawasmeh, a Hamas operative who had been on a hunger strike for over three months of his administrative detention.
 Ben-Gvir was against Qawasmeh being treated in an Israeli hospital, and stated that he had visited to check the detainee's conditions, as well as to "see up close this miracle that a person remains alive despite not eating for several months".
 As Ben-Gvir attempted to enter Qawasmeh's room, he accused Odeh of being a terrorist for supporting extremists like Qawasmeh.
 Odeh then struck first, pushing Ben-Gvir, and the pair began to scuffle before being separated by bystanders.
 Ben-Gvir later filed a complaint against Odeh, claiming that he had "committed a serious criminal act".

 In December 2021, Ben-Gvir was investigated after a video surfaced of him pulling a handgun on Arab security guards during a parking dispute in the underground garage of the Expo Tel Aviv conference center.
 The guards asked Ben-Gvir to move his vehicle as he was parked in a prohibited space.
 He then drew a pistol and brandished it at the guards.
 Both parties taunted each other, and Ben-Gvir claimed that he felt his life threatened.
 The guards were unarmed.
 He was criticized by lawmakers across the aisle, and the incident was investigated.